Welcome to the Mary A. Rackham Institute (MARI) at the University of Michigan!

 MARI Training

-Training is core to MARI's mission and commitment to passing along our experience and expertise to the next generation of practitioners.
+Training is core to MARI's mission.
+We are committed to passing along our experience and expertise to the next generation of practitioners.

-We have different types of training opportunities for graduate and undergraduates students.
-We also offer volunteer opportunities and other student training periodically.
+We have training opportunities for graduate and undergraduates students.
+We also offer volunteer spots and other student training periodically.

 Connect with MARI